PrunaAI/ComfyUI_pruna/README.md

   ```

 **To use Pruna Pro**, you also need to:
-1. [Request a token](https://docs.pruna.ai/en/stable/setup/pip.html#installing-pruna-pro), and export it as an environment variable:
+1. Export your Pruna token as an environment variable:
 ```bash
 export PRUNA_TOKEN=<your_token_here>
 ```
-2. [*Optional*] If you want to use the `x-fast` or `stable-fast` compilers, you need to install additional dependencies:
+2. [*Optional*] If you want to use the the `x-fast` compiler, you need to install additional dependencies:
 ```bash
 pip install pruna[stable-fast]==0.2.2
 ```